mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ### The influencers

-As of this writing, there are four [^1] major companies (hyperscalers) focused on producing general artificial intelligence (AGI), and considering the influence they wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
-I call this vision the "glorious future".
+As of this writing, there are four [^1] major companies (hyperscalers) focused on producing general artificial intelligence (AGI), and

 The five US foundation model developers are: